Flying the Flag for Diversity

 Why don’t affected workers report LGBTQ+ discrimination and bullying?

-black, Asian and minority ethnic LGBTQ+ employees have been physically attacked by customers or colleagues in the last year, and of trans workers have experienced conflict over a 12-month period.
+A staggering one in ten black, Asian and minority ethnic LGBTQ+ employees have been physically attacked by customers or colleagues in the last year, and 55% of trans workers have experienced conflict over a 12-month period.
 At least 50% of these were unresolved.
 Workplace aggression against LGBTQ+ colleagues remains a very real issue in many companies.

 The top reason given in Stonewall’s study for employees not reporting negative comments heard about LGBTQ+ people to a supervisor or HR is because they didn’t think anything would be done about it.
-Simply reviewing your grievance and disciplinary policies to make sure they are fit for purpose and protect LGBTQ+ workers is a simple step companies can easily make – and it’s one I’m proud to be making use of my recent CIPD Qualification to personally lead on for Amoria Bond.
+Simply reviewing your grievance and disciplinary policies to make sure they are fit for purpose and protect LGBTQ+ workers is a simple step companies can easily make.

 What else can we do to make LGBTQ+ employees feel included?